michalis11892/picoscopeDataLogger/README.md

 10. Export, Plot, etc.. the data
 11. Close the scope using stop_scope()

+## Graphical User Interface
+In order to make use of the GUI variant, users need only to ***run gui_startup.py***, after which point the software will ask you to either specify, select or autodetect the correct drivers for your respective PicoScope \
+Please avoid using this whilst having more than one PicoScopes connected simuiltaneously, as the software will pick one at random to connect to and read the driver version of - *PicoScope selection based on serial number is not available on the GUI as of this time* \
+*__Note__: The GUI variant of this code only supports proper configuration up to 4 channels and does not provide support for pulse width triggering*

 ## Apendix:
 Some universal parameters that appear in almost every macro are,
 >***chandle***, c_int16 type variable that acts as a handle for the opened scope.
 It is aquired from the start_scope() macro\